Sacramento’s Siding & Window Expert

 The Sierra Nevada presents the most extreme challenges.
 Siding must withstand heavy snow loads, high UV exposure due to elevation, wind-driven rain, and constant freeze-thaw cycles where moisture thaws during the day and freezes at night, expanding and contracting within any crevice.
 Fire resistance is also a critical, non-negotiable factor.

-With these climates in mind, let’s look at how the most common siding materials stack up.
+With these climates in mind, let’s look at how the most common residential siding options stack up across Northern California.

 Vinyl is a popular choice due to its affordability and low maintenance.
 However, it has limitations.

-Fiber cement, particularly from a top brand like James Hardie, is one of the most versatile and durable options available.
+Fiber cement, particularly from a top brand like James Hardie, is one of the most versatile and durable options used in professional residential siding services.

 Engineered wood siding offers the aesthetic of real wood with enhanced durability.